angular/angular/aio/tools/examples/README.md

 Currently, the following project types are supported:

-- `cli`: For example apps based on the Angular CLI.
+- `cli`: For example applications based on the Angular CLI.
 This is the default type and is used in the majority of the examples.
 - `cli-ajs`: For CLI-based examples that also use AngularJS (but not via `@angular/upgrade`).
 - `elements`: For CLI-based examples that also use `@angular/elements`.
 - `getting-started`: For the "Getting started" tutorial.
 Essentially the same as `cli` but with custom CSS styles.